xenonwellz/messenger/README.md

 ### Other customizations

 You can always customize anything you want by publishing it first.
+You can publish them by anything by running this command

+`php artisan vendor:publish --tag=messenger-whatever`

-You can publish them by anything by running this command `publish  command` and change the tag based on what you want to publish. (i.e views to pubish views, migrations to publish migrations).
+and change the tag based on what you want to publish. (i.e messenger-views to pubish views, messenger-migrations to publish migrations).

 ## Conclusion
 You can always open issues if you find any bug or security issue.
 Thanks for using this package.